 Great Bear Lodge is a modest floating lodge in the Nekite Valley, just a short floatplane flight north of Port Hardy and offers fantastic bear viewing nearby.

-There are regular wildlife presentations, plus two bear watching sessions per day; other activities include sea-kayaking and interpretative hikes.
+Other activities include sea-kayaking and interpretative hikes.
 The lodge uses wind and solar power for lighting and electricity, and is fully committed to low environmental impact tourism.

 Focus on seeing British Columbia’s largest carnivore - the brown or grizzly bear.
 Fly by floatplane to your wilderness lodge of choice, and enjoy daily bear watching trips, either by boat, kayak or from hides, affording some remarkably close up encounters and an unforgettable experience.

 Tailor-made trip idea

 The area’s mountains, valleys and forests, extending up much of BC’s coastline, offer sanctuary to large numbers of grizzlies and black bear.
 No other mainland location offers such intimate wildlife encounters amidst breathtaking natural splendour.
 You can watch bears on foot or while drifting downriver.

 Ideal for viewing: American black bear, brown bear, humpback whale, spirit bear, grey wolf

 Excellent for: Wildlife cruises, Wildlife festivals, Wildlife photography, Photography tours with Nick Garbutt, Mark Carwardine wildlife holidays, Bear watching